 Renting a car is also a popular method of transportation in Portugal and, of course, you can drive right through the city as well.

 The best way to get around Porto is by foot, which I love because I think walking is always the best way to experience a city.
-Porto is small enough that you can easily walk around between the sites and attractions, though there is a public transportation city if required.
+Porto is small enough that you can easily walk around between the sites and attractions.
+There is a public transportation city if required, but since you only have two days in Porto, you should walk if you can so you see more.

 Where to Stay for 2 Days in Porto

 Again, Porto isn’t very big so as long as you are actually in Porto it’s pretty easy to get around.
 I stayed right in the heart of the city, by Sao Bento Train Station and the Clergios Church, and it wasn’t too loud at night which was an unexpected bonus.
-Here are some of my recommendations for where to stay in Porto.
+Here are some of my recommendations for where to stay in Porto for 2 days.

 *Note: Sometimes I like to also advertise Airbnb options in my travel guides however, I am not going to do this for Portugal.
 The reason being that Portugal is one of the countries where the locals are being severely negatively impacted by Airbnb programs.
 Residents are losing their homes thanks to the drive in rental prices so please keep this in mind and support local hotels and accommodation options rather than choosing an Airbnb.